nexson26/Video-Game-Sales-with-Rating/README.md

 1.Open the file "Final report – explanation with all details.pdf".
 It explains all the steps taken to achieve my goal.

-2.All the Rprogram code is provided in file "video_game_data-coding.R".
+2.All the Rprogram code is provided in file "video_game_data-coding.R" in one page.